aws/karpenter-provider-aws/designs/statefulset-disruption.md

 For the scope of this document, we will focus on Karpenter's [Node Termination Controller](https://github.com/kubernetes-sigs/karpenter/blob/38b4c32043724f6dafce910669777877295d89ec/pkg/controllers/node/termination/controller.go#L77) and its interactions with the terminating node.

-See the following diagram for the relevant sequence of events in the case of only stateless pods:
+See the following diagram for the relevant sequence of events in the case of only stateless workloads:

 ![Stateless_Workload_Karpenter_Termination](https://github.com/AndrewSirenko/karpenter-provider-aws/assets/68304519/e629f41a-5b1e-49a2-b7a4-29a2db172394)